-Now what would you prefer?
-Someone on the street pointing out that your dress is torn with a gaping hole or you finding it out yourself.
+Now, what would you prefer?
+Someone on the street pointing out that your dress is torn with a gaping hole or you find it out yourself.
 If you’re someone like me, you’d rather find it yourself and mend it while there’s still time.

 Proofreading is stitching up the holes and covering up the bad spots in your writing.

 I am someone who cringes at the sight of misspelled words, badly phrased sentences or mismanaged punctuation.
 I lose interest instantly and skip that article or abandon that book, and listen to music to rectify my foul mood.
 I also don’t want to see that day when someone other than me finds out errors in my work.
 When it’s happened in the past, my heart has shrunk to the size of a nickel and I’ve had no confidence to go on for days.